jamietam/web-interface-shg-policy/README.md

 - `shg-policy-module v0.1.2`

 ## Setup
-The code in this repository is currently set up to run all scenarios in parallel across 20 cores, with error and log files for each.
+The code in this repository is currently set up to run policy scenarios in parallel across 20 cores, with error and log files for each.
 Run-time varies depending on the number of individuals simulated per birth cohort (~1 min to simulate 200,000 individuals from a single birth cohort).
 There are 300 birth cohorts simulated per scenario, except for MLA which simulates 380 birth cohorts.
 When spread across 20 cores, this drastically reduces the total amount of time needed to generate a full set of results.
-Because of the large number of files generated, the directory structure on your machine must be set up accordingly.
+Because of the large number of files generated that need to be organized, the directory structure on your machine must be set up accordingly.

 - Create directories one level above the web-interface-shg-policy repository to store each set of results:
   - `airlaws_results`, `taxes_results`, `tcexp_results`, `mla_results` to store each policy's results